 Looking for others’ descriptions of insecurities in academic jobs, I quickly was reminded of the imposter syndrome.
 Insecurities that make you feel out of place and not good enough or deserving to be where you are is often described as the imposter syndrome.
 As Chapman and Kennette write in their blogpost, the imposter syndrome is something usually perceived by individuals who feel less competent than they think they appear.
 They are therefore scared to be identified as frauds.
-In academic contexts, the imposter syndrome seems to be fairly common and is often talked about.
+In academic contexts, the imposter syndrome seems to be very common and is often talked about.
 I do not really identify with the imposter syndrome, but reading how the authors describe it does not feel unfamiliar.
 Does the devil on my shoulder want to convince me that I am an imposter?

 Back to the original insecurity: Was I doing something wrong when I adjusted my study planning?
 Was I incompetent when I did not know exactly what to do when planning my study?
 Probably not.
 If my fellow PhD colleagues would ask me the same questions about themselves, I would probably say something like: “That’s ok, you’re still learning.
 It’s great that you even do a preregistration showing your thought process.
 It’s even better that you transparently change this and admit to not planning everything perfectly.
 Who is perfect anyways?”
 So if I know this and can be kind to others, why is it so hard to handle my own insecurities or to shut up the little devil?

 The devil’s prime time